staudenmeir/laravel-merged-relations/README.md

 ### Pivot Table Data

-You can retrieve additional pivot columns when your merge view consists of many-to-many relationships.
+You can retrieve additional pivot columns if your merge view consists of many-to-many relationships.

 Add the desired pivot columns to _all_ relationships:

 ```php
 use Staudenmeir\LaravelMergedRelations\Facades\Schema;